Thommond/Thom-Mond-github.io/README.md

 # Thom-Mond-github.io

-This is the professional website of Thomas Mondeaux.
+This is the `discontinued` programming professional website of Thomas M.

 ## Contents